A1RG3MM/Thelegendsz.github.io/README.md

   # Who made the legends?
 </div>

 The legends was created by a student in Middle School.
 He knows a lot of html, css, and JavaScript.
-(Can't reveal name because of district reasons)
+(Can't reveal name because of district reasons)<br/><br/>
 The website was made with Glitch, a website editor that is the owner's favorite.